martijnvanschie/az-whoami/README.md

 Just download the executable from the [releases](https://github.com/martijnvanschie/az-whoami/releases) page.
 Put in a (shared) folder and add the folder to your PATH variable.
 Then just run `azwhoami`.

 Currently only a preview version is available which is a win-64 release build.

-**Note:** `azwhoami` required .Net 7 to be installed on your machine.
-It also works with Azure CLI which ofcourse is also required.
+> The Program database (.pdb) are not required to run the cli.

 ## So what do i get